Karolína Plíšková: 2017: French Open semifinal, world No. 1

 For the 2017 grass-court season, Plíšková attended the Eastbourne International as the third seed at the end of June and won the tournament after defeating Caroline Wozniacki in the final in straight sets.
 At Wimbledon, Plíšková was again regarded as one of the pre-tournament favourites following her Eastbourne victory, but she suffered an unexpected second-round exit after losing in three-sets to world No. 87 Magdaléna Rybáriková, which made her the highest-ranked player to exit the draw at that point.
 However, on 17 July, after Simona Halep lost in the quarterfinals at Wimbledon, Plíšková reached the world No. 1 ranking for the first time in her career.
 She became the sixth player to reach the No. 1 position without having won a major and the first female player representing the Czech Republic to achieve the feat.
-Czechoslovakian-born Martina Navratilova had also achieved a WTA world No. 1 ranking, but was already representing the United States when she first topped the rankings in 1978.
+Czechoslovak-born Martina Navratilova had also achieved a WTA world No. 1 ranking, but was already representing the United States when she first topped the rankings in 1978.

 Plíšková attained solid results during the U.S. summer swing, reaching the quarterfinals and semifinals of the Canadian Open and the Western & Southern Open, respectively.
 Pliskova participated in the US Open, where she was the top seed for the first time in a major.
 Plíšková easily defeated Magda Linette in straight sets in the first round, and outlasted American Nicole Gibbs after dropping the first set.
-In the third round she made a furious comeback after being a set down and facing match point in the second set to defeat 27th seed Zhang Shuai.
+In the third round she made a comeback after being a set down and facing match point in the second set to defeat 27th seed Zhang Shuai.
 She defeated Jennifer Brady by dropping just one game and advanced to the quarterfinals.
 Plíšková lost to CoCo Vandeweghe in straight sets in the quarterfinals of the US Open.

 At the Pan Pacific Open, she defeated Magda Linette before losing to Angelique Kerber.
 At the Wuhan Open, Plíšková reached the quarterfinal stage, before losing to Ashleigh Barty in three sets.
 At the China Open, she defeated Carla Suárez Navarro and Andrea Petkovic to reach the third round, where she lost to Sorana Cîrstea.
 At the WTA Finals, Plíšková defeated Venus Williams in straight sets, and then faced Garbiñe Muguruza whom she also defeated in straight sets.
 These victories ensured that she would reach the semifinals of the WTA Finals for the first time.
-She then lost to Wozniacki in straight sets.
+She then lost to Caroline Wozniacki in straight sets.